 Unsupervised learning methods have the ability to recognize complex data that is more expansive and seemingly unrelated.
 This makes it possible to organize it in potentially meaningful ways. anomaly detection is usually done by unsupervised learning.
 For example, fraudulent credit card purchases, recommender systems, etc. As an input for algorithm, untagged photos of dogs can be used to classify dog photos together and find likenesses for them.

 The importance of huge sets of labeled data for training machine-learning systems may diminish over time, due to the rise of semi-supervised learning.

 As the name suggests, the approach mixes supervised and unsupervised learning.
 The technique relies upon using a small amount of labeled data and a large amount of unlabeled data to train systems.
 The labeled data is used to partially train a machine-learning model, and then that partially trained model is used to label the unlabelled data, a process called pseudo-labeling.
 The model is then trained on the resulting mix of the labeled and pseudo-labeled data.

-The viability of semi-supervised learning has been boosted recently by Generative Adversarial Networks ( GANs), machine-learning systems that can use labeled data to generate completely new data, for example creating new images of Pokemon from existing images, which in turn can be used to help train a machine-learning model.
+The viability of semi-supervised learning has been boosted recently by Generative Adversarial Networks ( GANs), machine-learning systems that can use labeled data to generate completely new data, for example using existing images to create Pokemon images to help train a machine learning model.

 The Difference Between AI & Machine Learning